vrandall66/front-end-submissions-public/1706/mod-3/personal-project/lfinney/CompeteMe-Checkin-2.md

   - it would be sweet if you could get the current location displayed on the map *- currently in the midst of reading through api documentation from google* ~~- start the controlled form and submit an event to firebase~~

+######## Deliverables for next checkin:

+- Firebase werk
+  - Set up the user interactions
+    * user can log in.
+    * user can submit an event.
+    * user can join an event.
+- Google Maps
+  - user can search for location on the map
+- Redux
+  - Redux store is populating with events from Firebase.
+- Testing